American Studies and Culture Graduate Program

-Washington State University offers a doctoral degree in American Studies.
+Washington State University offers a doctoral degree in American Studies and Culture.
 Students in our program explore interdisciplinary analyses of the United States as a multiethnic, multiracial, multigendered, and multicultural society shaped by transnational forces.

 In addition to taking our own American studies courses, students can take graduate courses in other departments across the University and synthesize these into their programs of study.